randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 <!--more-->

-Despite the ubiquity of English, it's not as widely _preferred_.
+English may not be as preferable as it is ubiquitous.
 [A Gallop study for the European Commission](http://ec.europa.eu/commfrontoffice/publicopinion/flash/fl_313_en.pdf "User Language Preferences Online") found that **a majority of European internet users consume content in multiple languages**.
 More than a third create content in multiple languages.
 Among its findings is that, unsurprisingly, users prefer their native languages.
 Only about a half accept English if their preferred language is unavailable.

-### i18n
+## Language in Technology Circles

-Let's take a moment to cover some basic terminology.
-[Internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization) is the process of adding support to a product for multiple locales (languages and regions), such that it can be translated without additional engineering effort.
+What about software developers and other STEM workers?
+It's tempting to imagine that internationalization is unnecessary for products intended for a technical audience.
+These users are proficient in some form of standardized technical English, right?
+And does it even matter if clients don't explicitly demand i18n?

-### L10n
+[Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
+Even within New York City, a greater share of educated tech workers were born outside of the US than within.
+Since U.S. formatting conventions are unique, we can conjecture that a significant share of technology workers _within Silicon Valley_ prefers non-U.S. formatting for dates & times, numbers, and measures.

-The choice to **localize** is ultimately a business decision.
-The choice to **internationalize** is an engineering decision, which may be justified even if only one locale is supported.
+What about language?
+[Silicon Valley is _majority multilingual_](https://siliconvalleyindicators.org/data/people/talent-flows-diversity/foreign-language/population-share-that-speaks-a-language-at-home-other-than-exclusively-english-table/).
+In 2017, more than half of Silicon Valley households spoke a language at home other than English, a greater percentage than either California or the U.S.

 ## Culture